icode-xiaohu/ZS-MEM/README.md

 # ZS-MEM: Zip-Seeding implemented in BWA-MEM
 Zip-seeding is a compressive seeding strategy based on reordering-based compression.
 ZS-MEM is the incorporation of zip-seeding and BWA-MEM.
-It takes the reordering reads(FASTQ/FASTA) as input, and outputs mapping alignments in SAM format.
+It takes the reordered reads(FASTQ/FASTA) as input, and outputs mapping alignments in SAM format.

 ## Download and install